 2. Answering Our Kit Questions Online

-Once we had checked out the contents of the wellness kit, we went online to www.petmedella.com and answered the following questions about Missy’s current health:
+Once we had checked out the contents of the wellness kit, we went online to www.petmedella.com.
+There, we answered the following questions about Missy’s current health:

 - Is your pet aggressive towards other animals or people?
 Describe